 UNICOM Engineering supports this legislation and is committed to responsible sourcing of 3TG.
 As a system integrator, UNICOM Engineering does not directly source 3TG from mines, smelters or refiners and is several levels removed from manufacture involving 3TG minerals.
 Instead, we expect our suppliers to assist us in complying with the Rule by:

 In addition, UNICOM Engineering expects suppliers to implement controls on their own supply chains so they are able to provide us this information to demonstrate that any 3TG in the parts we purchase from them are “conflict free.”

-For additional information about the Conflict Free initiative or guidance completing the Conflict Minerals Reporting Form, visit the Conflict-free Sourcing Initiative website at www.conflictfreesourcing.org/conflict-minerals-reporting-template/training/.
+For additional information about the Responsible Minerals Initiative or guidance completing the Conflict Minerals Reporting Form, visit the Responsible Minerals Initiative (RMI) website at http://www.responsiblemineralsinitiative.org/conflict-minerals-reporting-template/training/.

 View the "Conflict Free" Minerals policy statement by UNICOM Engineering.

 UNICOM Engineering requires that suppliers are in compliance with the regulations noted above.
 If supplier battery is other than the above, complete the Batteries Declaration Template (see example below) and return to email@example.com.

 |EU||2013/56/EU||on batteries and accumulators and waste batteries and accumulators as regards the placing on the market of portable batteries and accumulators containing cadmium intended for use in cordless power tools, and of button cells with low mercury content|

 |EU||2009/251/CE||to ensure that products containing the biocide dimethylfumarate (DMF) are not placed or made available on the market|